 What is battery grade lithium, and why is it important?

 Lithium is one of the critical ingredients in lithium-ion electric batteries.
 It is light and allows a high voltage, making it a perfect energy-dense material for rechargeable batteries.
-Lithium minerals like brines and hard rock are a known raw source of lithium that must be converted to a lithium chemical like lithium sulfate or chloride and refined into lithium hydroxide (LiOH) or lithium carbonate (Li2CO3) for use in battery manufacturing.
+Lithium assets like brines and hard rock are a known raw source of lithium.
+Raw lithium must be converted into a chemical the intermediates lithium sulfate or lithium chloride and then refined into a battery-grade product such as lithium hydroxide (LiOH) or lithium carbonate (Li2CO3) for use in battery manufacturing.
 These lithium-ion batteries are used in commercial applications such as electric vehicles (EVs), electronics, and energy storage systems.

 Where does lithium come from?

-Lithium is extracted in various forms all around the world and available for refining into a battery-grade product as either lithium sulfate or lithium chloride, depending on the source.
+Lithium is extracted from various feedstocks all around the world and available for refining into a battery-grade product as either lithium sulfate or lithium chloride, depending on the source.
 Lithium may be extracted from naturally occurring mineral sources such as brines and hard rocks, or from battery recycling.
 Here is a breakdown of all the raw sources for lithium:

-- Salar brines: Lithium is available in South America in seasonally flooded dry lakes called salars.
+- Salar brines: Lithium is available in seasonally flooded dry lakes called salars.
 The water from these salars are evaporated and the lithium is extracted and available for refining as lithium chloride.

 - Geothermal brines: Lithium is available in underground geothermal saline solutions which are then pumped to the surface and cooled.
 Geothermal brines are the concentrated liquid that remains.
 Typically this brine is evaporated in ponds and made available for refining as lithium chloride.